On the Interpolation Effect of Score Smoothing in Diffusion Models: Related works

-\paragraph{(Explicit or implicit) NN regularization as a non-smoothness penalty} \citet{savarese2019infinite} showed that the weight norm of an infinite-width two-layer ReLU NN on scalar inputs is equivalent to a complexity measure in function space given by (\ref{eq:R_1d}), which was later extended by \citet{ongie2020multivariate} to the case of multi-dimensional inputs.
-We use the result of \citet{savarese2019infinite} to motivate a variational problem specific to score learning in diffusion models (\ref{eq:reg_min}): minimizing the non-smoothness $R[f]$ subject to the constraint of the score matching loss $L^{(n)}[f]$.
-Our novel theoretical contribution on this front (Proposition~\ref{prop:reg_min}) is the analysis of this variational problem, in particular proving that a near-minimizer of this problem at small $t$ is given by the Smoothed PL-ESF.
-This required a novel analysis of the interplay among the score matching objective, the smoothness penalty, and the geometry of the ESF, which is specific to our work.
-It will be very interesting for future work to adapt our analysis in the multi-dimensional case to the complexity measure defined in \citet{ongie2020multivariate}.
+\citet{savarese2019infinite} showed that the weight norm of an infinite-width two-layer ReLU NN on scalar inputs is equivalent to a complexity measure in function space given by (\ref{eq:R_1d}).
+This result motivates us to define and study the variational problem (\ref{eq:reg_min}) which is specific to score learning: minimizing the non-smoothness $R[f]$ subject to the constraint of the score matching loss $L^{(n)}[f]$.
+Our novel theoretical contribution on this front is the analysis of this variational problem, in particular proving that a near-minimizer of this problem at small $t$ is given by the Smoothed PL-ESF (Proposition~\ref{prop:reg_min}).
+This required a novel analysis of the interplay among the score matching objective, the smoothness penalty, and the geometry of the ESF.
+The result from \citet{savarese2019infinite} was later extended by \citet{ongie2020multivariate} to the case of multi-dimensional inputs, and it will be very interesting to adapt our analysis in the multi-dimensional case to this complexity measure.

 Though models in practice are not always trained with explicit regularization such as weight decay, a similar effect could still occur through \emph{implicit} regularization: it has been shown theoretically that when trained with gradient-based algorithms for sufficiently long, certain classes of NNs can be viewed as implicitly minimizing some complexity measure while fitting the target labels \citep{soudry2018implicit, ji2018gradient, Lyu2020Gradient}.
-Notably, when we consider infinite-width 2-layer homogeneous NNs trained with logistic-type losses (and under certain assumptions), the complexity measure agrees with in (\ref{eq:R_1d}) \citep{chizat2020implicit}.
-Though the argument does not apply directly in our setting as score estimation involves a different type of loss, it makes us conjecture that score smoothing can occur through NN training even without explicit regularization, which would be highly relevant to investigate this further in future work.
+Notably, when we consider infinite-width 2-layer homogeneous NNs trained with logistic-type losses (and under certain assumptions), the complexity measure agrees with the one in (\ref{eq:R_1d}) \citep{chizat2020implicit}.
+Though the argument does not apply directly in our setting as score estimation involves a different type of loss, it gives us reason to hypothesize that score smoothing can occur through NN training even without explicit regularization.
+It would be highly relevant to investigate this further in future work.
+In addition, a concurrent work by \citet{bonnaire2025why} also considers score estimation with random feature networks and shows how implicit regularization from its gradient flow training dynamics can give rise to the model's generalization behavior.